aayatsali/civictechLA/index.md

   startTime="12:00"
   endTime="15:00"
   timeZone="America/Los_Angeles"
-  location="Jackson Market in Culver City" description="A place for civic tech nerd to hang in LA" options="'Apple','Google','iCal','Outlook.com','Microsoft 365','Microsoft Teams','Yahoo'" lightMode="bodyScheme"
+  location="Jackson Market 4065 Jackson Ave, Culver City, CA 90232"
+  description="A place for civic tech nerds to hang in LA!
+Don't feel obligated to stay the full time-- our start and end time is a window for folks to pop in.
+You are also welcome to forward this to others whom may be interested." options="'Apple','Google','iCal','Outlook.com','Microsoft 365','Microsoft Teams','Yahoo'" lightMode="bodyScheme"
 ></add-to-calendar-button>